duongvcn/capstone-cloud-devops/README.md

 # Capstone Cloud DevOps

 # Project Overview
-- This project user python for build and test static HTML project
+- This is capstone project for Udacity devops course.
+- Deploy a static HTML project
-- User Circle CI for CI/CD
+- Use Circle CI for CI/CD

 # Pipeline steps
   - checkout